 During the process the funds are typically with an interest only payment to help with your cash flow.
 However, once you get close to completion the lender will start to take principal too.
 At completion, the mortgage will be converted to a predetermined term and rate.
 For example, a 5 year fixed rate mortgage.

-Contact me anytime to lean more about construction mortgages in Ottawa.
+Contact me anytime to learn more about construction mortgages in Ottawa.